ubccr/xdmod/docs/upgrade.md

 `pip install --upgrade xdmod-data`.

-Open XDMoD 11.0.2 also enables the use of an XDMoD-hosted JupyterHub for analyzing data via the Data Analytics Framework for XDMoD.
+Open XDMoD 11.0.2 also enables the use of an XDMoD-hosted JupyterHub for providing one-click access to a JupyterLab environment that can be used for analyzing data via the Data Analytics Framework for XDMoD.

 ### Configuration File Changes